richard-scryber/scryber.core/docs/document_model.rst

 All 3 methods of generating dynamic content within your template have their own benefits, and they are not mutually exclusive.

-* The simplest is using parameters but the model can become too complex. :doc:`document_parameters`
+* The simplest is using parameters but the model can become too complex.
+    * :doc:`document_parameters`
-* Moving the model to one or more data sources can be a quick solution as complexity increases :doc:`document_databinding`
+* Moving the model to one or more data sources can be a quick solution as complexity increases
+    * :doc:`document_databinding`
-* Adding a controller gives complete 'control' for complex business logic. :doc:`handling_events`
+* Adding a controller gives complete 'control' for complex business logic.
+    * :doc:`document_controllers`